Why You Need a Business Plan

 - Increasing your online store traffic by 30 percent by the end of the year

 - Making enough in sales to say goodbye to your side hustle

 Now and then, even the most driven owner may feel unenthusiastic or exhausted by work.
 The occasional review of your business plan can reignite the spark you had in the beginning and remind yourself why you’re working so hard.
 In addition to seeing progress you’ve already made, a business plan can help keep your eyes on the prize, when they might be drifting to the defeats.

 Your set-up may be small for now but if you plan to grow, a business plan can be an essential piece of the puzzle when it comes to securing financing.
 Investors, lenders, and grant makers all want to see your vision and how you’ve built your business before signing that cheque.
 Sharing a clear, viable plan with financials is a great way to get potential partners as pumped as you are.

 Creates a Contingency Plan

-Whether you’re freshly inc’ed or an old pro, a business plan can give your new company structure, and reasons to be excited.
-And nobody is more excited about your business than Ownr is, so when you’re ready to launch, we’re offering you a special promotion that will save you money on getting started!
-All you have to do is register or incorporate your business with us and open an RBC Business Banking Account.
-Get started here.
+Whether you’re new to the game or an old pro, a business plan can give your company structure, and generate excitement about your new venture.
+And nobody is more excited about your business than Ownr is, so when you’re ready to launch, we’re offering you tools and resources that will save you money, time, and stress when getting started!